-Even today, there are trends in monetary and financial relations that can be seen as a return of gold to the global monetary system.
-Again, these trends are related to the 2008 financial and economic crisis.
-It revealed a number of global problems that have not yet been resolved and which, therefore, create all the conditions necessary for the volatility of the global monetary system and the global economy .
-These may include maintaining innovation in the financial market and, in particular, the uncontrolled use of derivative financial instruments; The imperfection of flexible exchange rates and their volatility; the absence of a global regulatory financial system capable of retaining the role of international financial markets as an independent regulator of the global economy; the increase in U.S. public debt due to policy that stimulates public demand, which is likely to ease, creating risks for holders of this value around the world, etc. The problem of maintaining international liquidity was also acute during the crisis.
+Even today, there are trends in monetary and financial relations that can be seen as the return of gold to the global monetary system.
+These trends are also linked to the financial and economic crisis of 2008.
+It has revealed a number of global problems that have not yet been solved and therefore create all the necessary conditions for the volatility of the world monetary system and the world economy .
+This may include the maintenance of innovation in the financial market and, in particular, the uncontrolled use of derivative financial instruments; The imperfection of flexible exchange rates and their volatility; the absence of a global regulatory financial system capable of maintaining the role of international financial markets as independent regulators of the global economy; the increase in U.S. public debt due to policies that stimulate public demand, which is likely to abate, creating risks for holders of this value around the world, etc. The problem of maintaining international liquidity was also acute during the crisis.
 International banks suddenly faced the shortage of dollars.
-Businesses have started to accumulate cash.
+Companies began to accumulate money.
 In these circumstances, public sector liquidity has replaced private sector liquidity.
 As a result, the role of gold and foreign exchange reserves has become more important.
-In 1965, when France was pushed to increase its dollar for the conversion of gold as a result of the rise in monetary growth in the United States, it had converted enough of its reserves into gold, so that its threat to push for a rise in the price of gold was credible.
+When France was forced to raise its dollar to convert gold into gold in 1965 as a result of rising money supply growth in the United States, it had converted enough of its reserves into gold, so its threat to push for a rise in the price of gold was credible.